ANSI C

 ANSI C, ISO C, and Standard C are successive standards for the C programming language published by the American National Standards Institute (ANSI) and ISO/IEC JTC 1/SC 22/WG 14 of the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
 Historically, the names referred specifically to the original and best-supported version of the standard (known as C89 or C90).
 Software developers writing in C are encouraged to conform to the standards, as doing so helps portability between compilers.

 History and outlook

 The first standard for C was published by ANSI.
 Although this document was subsequently adopted by ISO/IEC and subsequent revisions published by ISO/IEC have been adopted by ANSI, "ANSI C" is still used to refer to the standard.
 While some software developers use the term ISO C, others are standards-body neutral and use Standard C.

+Informal specification: K&R C (C78)

+Informal specification in 1978 (Brian Kernighan and Dennis Ritchie book The C Programming Language).

 Standardizing C

 In 1983, the American National Standards Institute formed a committee, X3J11, to establish a standard specification of C. In 1985, the first Standard Draft was released, sometimes referred to as C85.
 In 1986, another Draft Standard was released, sometimes referred to as C86.
 The prerelease Standard C was published in 1988, and sometimes referred to as C88.